Learn to Speed Skate With or Without Ice

-Also look for beginner-friendly groups, like Randall’s Team Lightning, at Skate NW, to help get you started.
+Also look for beginner-friendly groups to help get you started.

 Wear skates that fit properly

 While you don’t necessarily need real speed skates to learn the sport (recreational inline skates or quads – regular skates with four wheels – are fine), it is important that they fit your feet properly to maximize control and minimize unnecessary motion and friction.
-Randall recommends getting fitted properly at your local skate shop, like Fastgirl Skates in Seattle, before getting started.
+Randall recommends getting fitted properly at your local skate shop before getting started.

 Start with a warm-up

 Start out with about 10 minutes of easy skating to get your muscles loosened up.
 Then stretch your quads, hamstrings, calves, glutes and hip flexors.

 While you skate, maintain an athletic stance with your knees bent for maximum leg extension.

 “This also allows for quick weight shifting without losing your balance or stability,” Randall says.